 Free expression and free exchange are not identical.
-Free expression is what is usually meant by freedom of speech: the ability to express oneself without state interference.
-Free exchange is more than expressing oneself; it is engaging with others' viewpoints and responding to their ideas.
+FREE EXPRESSION is what is usually meant by freedom of speech: the ability to express oneself without state interference.
+FIVE EXCHANGE is more than expressing oneself; it is engaging with others' viewpoints and responding to their ideas.